-The rest of the paper is organised in the following way.
-Section \ref{sec:preliminaries} presents concisely open quantum systems and states the filtering problem.
+The rest of the paper is organized in the following way.
+Section \ref{sec:preliminaries} introduces open quantum systems and poses the filtering problem.
 Section \ref{sec:two_photon} focuses on the two-photon case.
-Here, we first define two-photon states in subsection \ref{subsec:state}, then present the master equations in subsection \ref{subsec:2 photon mater eqn}, which are illustrated by an example of a two-level atom driven by a two-photon state in subsection \ref{subsec:ex1}.
-In order to derive the filtering equation, we define an extend system in subsection \ref{subsec:extended_system}, and derive the filtering equation for the extended system in subsection \ref{subsec:filter:extended}, based on which we derive the filtering equations for the original system driven by a two-photon state in subsection \ref{subsec:filter:2photon}, which is demonstrated by the example in subsection \ref{subsec:ex2}.
-After the study on the two-photon case in Section \ref{sec:two_photon}, we proceed to the general multi-photon case in Section \ref{sec:multi_photon_filtering}, where we present the general filtering equations for both the homodyne detection case and photoncounting case.
-Finally, Section \ref{sec:conclusion} concludes the paper.
+Here, we first define two-photon states in Subsection \ref{subsec:state}, then present the master equations in Subsection \ref{subsec:2 photon mater eqn}.
+In order to derive the two-photon filtering equation, we define an extended system in Subsection \ref{subsec:extended_system}, and derive the filtering equation for this extended system in Subsection \ref{subsec:filter:extended}, based on which in Subsection \ref{subsec:filter:2photon} we derive the quantum filter for the original system driven by a two-photon state.
+After the study of the two-photon filtering in Section \ref{sec:two_photon}, we proceed to the general multi-photon case in Section \ref{sec:multi_photon_filtering}, where we present the general filtering equations for both the homodyne detection case and the photon-counting case.
+Section \ref{sec:conclusion} concludes the paper.